 - Make home-made mayo (only have to do this once every 2-3 wks) – I use this on my hard boiled eggs, and top lunches/ salads for extra fat!

-See an example of my recent week & meal prep!
+See an example of a meal plan & meal prep below!
 REMEMBER meal prep doesn’t all have to happen in one day – you can do a little bit here and a little bit there throughout the week if that works better for you depending on your schedule

 Food items to use: